MNiMORPH/Margay-guide/README.md

 <div clear: both> </div>

 Northern Widget has Arduino programs for deployments as well, linked [here](https://github.com/NorthernWidget/Deployments/tree/master/Margay).
 I ran the one in the BME280 folder.
 Now the text file from the SD card has two measurements of temperature, one from the on-board sensor and one from the external one.
-[Here](BME280.txt) is an example text file.
+[Here](BME280.txt) is an example text file of what that looks like.